by Katherine Restrepo

-This practice model is known as direct primary care (DPC).
-In exchange for a monthly fee, patients can see their DPC doctor for all of their primary care needs.
-DPC is similar to concierge medicine, but the key difference is that these practices deliver basic health care at an affordable price with no insurance billing whatsoever.
+The business model is known as direct primary care (DPC).
+In exchange for a monthly fee that covers a defined package of services, patients have unlimited access to their physicians.
+DPC is similar to concierge medicine, but the key difference is that these practices deliver basic health care at an affordable price with no insurance billing.